jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 # GNI102 – Lab 3: Switch Configuration, MAC Addresses, and NIC Operations

-This lab series covers the fundamentals of Cisco Layer 2 Catalyst switches, the formation and analysis of the switch MAC address table, address resolution, and physical host NIC verification[cite: 2].
+This lab series covers the fundamentals of Cisco Layer 2 Catalyst switches, the formation and analysis of the switch MAC address table, address resolution, and physical host NIC verification.

 ---